 When you buy a used vehicle through a private sale, you need to pay Nova Scotia Sales Tax (NSST).
 You pay the tax on the greater of the purchase price or the Canadian Red Book value of the vehicle.
 If you don’t want to use the Red Book value, you can get the vehicle appraised and pay tax on the greater of the purchase price or appraised value.

-You can only challenge the Red Book value with an appraiser’s valuation when you register your vehicle and the appraiser’s valuation is within 30 days of the registration.
+You can only challenge the Red Book value with an appraiser’s valuation when you register your vehicle and the appraiser’s valuation is within 2 months of buying or registering the vehicle.